mikevu23/poke-viewer/README.md

 # Future improvements or add-ons
 - Include more details on Pokemon detail page
-- Improve performance on querying for Pokemon and pagination
+- ~~Improve performance on querying for Pokemon and pagination~~ -> fixed by including promise.all when I query pokemon data

 ## Project setup
 ```